 Food handlers are individuals which handle food as part of their position; for example cooks, canteen workers, cafe operators and chefs.
 It is essential that all food handlers have the fundamental food safety skills required to be able to complete their role safely, and not cause individuals harm by incorrectly preparing or handling food.

-Many food handlers choose to enrol in a nationally recognised Food Handler course.
-By completing a Food Handler course, the student gains the essential food handling knowledge required to handle food safely.
+Many food handlers, who will not be completing the role of a Food Safety Supervisor, choose to enrol in a nationally recognised Food Handler course.
+By completing this course, the student will gain the essential food handling knowledge in order to handle food safely.